-Recently, Lichtman (2006) challenged the anti-comons view, arguing that the proliferation of overlapping patent rights may facilitate negotiations and speed up technology diffusion.
+Recently, Lichtman (2006) challenged the anti-commons view, arguing that the proliferation of overlapping patent rights may facilitate negotiations and speed up technology diffusion.
 The idea is that when an innovator needs to secure the use of a variety of patented inputs which are owned by distinct patentees, the value at stake in each negotiation is lower so each of the potential licensors has a smaller incentive to litigate.
-If this happens, ownership fragmentation can have the effect of speeding up settlement of patent disputes, and promoting rather than retarding technology diffusion and the market for ideas.
-But even if fragmentation might have the effect of reducing the settlement delay per dispute, it still might be the sheer numbers of patents (required negotiations) associated with patent thickets could cause total settlement delay to rise.
+If this happens, ownership fragmentation can have the effect of speeding up settlement of patent disputes, and promoting rather than retarding technology diffusion and the market for innovation.
+But even if fragmentation might have the effect of reducing the settlement delay per dispute, it still might be that the sheer numbers of patents (required negotiations) associated with patent thickets could cause total settlement delay to rise.

 In this paper we investigate how the fragmentation of patent rights and the introduction in 1982 of the Court of Appeal for the Federal Circuit (CAFC) affected the length of (costly) patent infringement disputes.
-We develop a model that focuses on how pro-patent, appellate court 'bias' and patent holders 'upstream' fragmentation affects 'downstream' bargaining behavior in the shadow of patent litigation.
-Our model extends the settlement negotiation game of Bebchuck (1984) and Spier (1992) by considering features of patent ownership fragmentation similar to those described in Lerner and Tirole (2004).
+We develop a model that focuses on how the uncertainty of the enforcement regime and 'upstream' fragmentation affect 'downstream' bargaining behavior during patent litigation.
+Our model extends the settlement negotiation game of Bebchuk (1984) and Spier (1992) by considering features of patent ownership fragmentation similar to those described in Lerner and Tirole (2004).
 The model shows that settlement agreements will be reached more quickly when the patent rights needed by the infringer are more fragmented (ownership is more dispersed) and in the more 'certain' enforcement regime associated with CAFC.

-We test the main predictions of the model using an extended version of the dataset originally compiled by Lanjouw and Schankerman (2001, 2004).
+We test the main predictions of the model using an extended version of the dataset originally compiled by Lanjouw and Schankerman (2001a, 2004).
 This dataset combines information about the timing of patent case settlements from U.S. district courts with detailed data on the litigated patents from the U.S. Patent and Trademark Office.
 We find strong support: controlling for other characteristics, patent disputes litigated in the U.S. district courts are settled more quickly when infringers require access to fragmented external rights.
-We also find that the creation of the CAFC substantially reduced settlement delays and, in addition, reduced the impact of fragmentation on settlement delay (i.e. fragmentation matters less after CAFC).
-We use the parameter estimates results to study whether fragmentation of patent rights reduced the total settlement delay, and find that this may have occurred in some technology fields but not in others.
-These findings have important implications for an assessment of the impact of 'patent thickets' on the functioning of the market for ideas and the speed of technology diffusion.
+We also find that the creation of CAFC substantially reduced settlement delays and, in addition, reduced the impact of fragmentation on settlement delay (i.e. fragmentation matters less after CAFC).
+Moreover, we find that CAFC reduced settlement duration more strongly in lower courts that had the greatest uncertainty of outcomes in the pre-CAFC regime.
+Finally, we use the parameter estimates results to study whether fragmentation of patent rights reduced the total settlement delay, and find that this may have occurred in some technology fields but not in others.
+These findings have important implications for an assessment of the impact of 'patent thickets' on the functioning of the market for innovation and the speed of technology diffusion.

 The paper is organized as follows.
 Section 2 presents the model and the predictions that we empirically test.
 Section 3 describes the data and variables used in the empirical work.
-In Section 4 we present and discuss the econometric results, with particular focus on how fragmentation of patent rights and CAFC affects the settlement delay per dispute.
-In Section 5 we use the parameter estimates to explore how the observed changes in fragmentation affect the total settlement delay taking into account both the duration per dispute and the number of disputes.
+In Section 4 we present and discuss the econometric results, with particular focus on how fragmentation of patent rights and CAFC affect the settlement delay per dispute.
+In Section 5 we use the parameter estimates to explore how the observed changes in fragmentation affect the total settlement delay, taking into account both the duration per dispute and the number of disputes.
 Brief concluding remarks follow.